 The Interfraternity Council (IFC) is a local chapter of the National Interfraternity Conference (NIC), which serves as a governing body for many social male fraternities on a(n) (Inter)National level.
 Local chapters of fraternities associated with the NIC are encouraged to join campus IFC Chapters for support.
-The S&T IFC Chapter aides its chapters through several service events, such as the Greek Service Day during the annual Greek Week, and the community-wide philanthropy Up Til Dawn.
+The S&T IFC Chapter aides its chapters through several service events, such as the Greek Service Day during the annual Greek Week, and the community-wide philanthropy Out Til Midnight.
 Moreover, they provide major educational opportunities through presentations and workshops from national, award-winning speakers for topics such as Hazing Prevention and Alcohol Awareness Education.